PolyMapi/docs/docRTK.md

 - a GNSS antena that allows to receive geolocalisation signals (GPS, BeiDou, Galileo, GLONASS)

 - a bluetooth antena that allows to communicate with a smartphone using bluetooth.
-This smartphone is the NTRIP client which recieves data from centipede.
+This smartphone runs the NTRIP client which recieves data from centipede.

 - an [ESP32](https://www.espressif.com/sites/default/files/documentation/esp32-wroom-32d_esp32-wroom-32u_datasheet_en.pdf) that allows WIFI and Bluetooth connection with an other board, the ZED-F9P in our case.